tylerharter/cs301-projects/spring19/lab11/README.md

-# Lab 11: Scatter Plots, Recursion, and Shortcuts (Not Read Yet!!!)
+# Lab 11: Scatter Plots, Recursion, and Shortcuts

 In this lab, you'll learn how to create scatter plots, practice writing recursive code, and learn two techniques (default dictionaries